stiegerb/cmgtools-lite/TTHAnalysis/macros/leptons/LepMVAEfficiencies/README.md

 Produce the tag and probe trees:

 ```
-python runLepTnPFriendMaker.py /store/cmst3/group/tthlep/peruzzi/TREES_TTH_180117_Summer16_JEC_mc25nsV5_data23SepV2_noClean_lepMVAretr_qgV1/ -q 8nh
+python runLepTnPFriendMaker.py /eos/cms/store/cmst3/group/tthlep/peruzzi/TREES_TTH_050218_Fall17_JECV1NoRes/ --frienddir /path/to/8_vtxWeight2017_v1/ -q 8nh
 ```

-This will process all files in that directory containing `2016` or `DYJetsToLL_M50` strings.
+By default, this will process all files in that directory containing `2017` or `DYJetsToLL_M50_LO_part` strings.
 For debugging, you can use the `-f/--filter` option to restrict to individual samples and the `-m` option to process only a certain number of events.
 To run in parallel, use the `-j/--jobs` option.
 To submit to batch, use the `-q/--queue` option.

 By default, the output is stored in a directory called `tnptrees/`.
 You can change this with the `-o/--outDir` option.

-Note that samples are checked to be data or not depending on whether their name contains the string `2016`.
+Note that samples are checked to be data or not depending on whether their file name contains the string `2017`.

 Merge the data trees:

 ```
-hadd tnptrees/Run2016.root tnptrees/*2016*.root
+hadd tnptrees/Run2017.root tnptrees/*2017*.root
 ```

 Generate the cross section weights (stored in `.xsecweights.pck` by default):